EES System is Now Fully Operational Across Schengen

 For many years, border officers stamped passports to track non-EU stays.
 That system was manual, error-prone, and inconsistent across countries.

-The EES replaces it with a single, automatic record that all Schengen states can access — a milestone in Europe’s “smart borders” strategy.
+The EES replaces it with a single, automatic record that all Schengen states can access, a milestone in Europe’s “smart borders” strategy.

-For Malta, this modernization improves compliance and security, but it also means a period of adjustment for travellers and residents.
+For Malta, this modernisation improves compliance and security, but it also means a period of adjustment for travellers and residents.
 Expats who often travel in and out of Malta should be aware of how the system counts days, stores data, and enforces limits.

 The Road Ahead